cert-ee/cuckoo3/docs/src/using/cli-api.md

 # Submitting files/URLs

 !!! warning "Unverified"

-    This is from the old documentation.
+    This is from the old documentation and needs verification.
-    We are currently reviewing and updating documentation regarding submitting files and URL-s via commandline.
+    It may contain errors, bugs or outdated information.

 Submitting files/urls can be done in multiple ways: over command line, the web API, or the web UI.